Skip to content

 For some boards we provide only minimal images due to their hardware limitations.

-Rolling releases?
+Rolling releases

-Rolling releases are suitable for Linux enthusiasts who want cutting edge packages and have the skills to fix damage that a bad update might cause.
+Rolling releases are suitable for Linux enthusiasts who want cutting edge packages and have the skills to fix the damage that a bad update might cause.
 If you want stability in a production environment or low headaches as a novice user, skip rolling releases.
-They are only at, build and ship, Debian testing / Arch / Manjaro / Suse Tumbleweed / Kali / Gentoo support quality level!
+They are not at a suitable support quality level!

 graph LR